ohadpr/ohadpr.com-stackbit-v3/content/pages/index.md

         title: Present
         text: >+
           *   Co-founder & CEO of [Stackbit](https://www.stackbit.com/) which is
-          a platform for building Jamstack websites
+          a modern, visual site builder for custom-built sites

           *   Early-stage investor in startups like